E-commerce-Website-Team-2/Assignment/README.md

       kubectl port-forward deployment/api-backend 5000:5000
       ```
    d.
 Make sure to run the data ingestion Api for the first time. <br>
-   d.
+   e.
 Run `minikube service frontend-service`.<br>

-   To make the service running on a domain name we need tioenable ingress.<br>
+   To make the service running on a domain name we need to enable ingress.<br>

    a.
 Run `minikube add-ons enable ingress`.<br>
    b.
-Keep track of the ip-address where the service is running.<br>
+Keep track of the ip-address where the service is running.
+E.g. 192.168.49.2 <br>
    c.
 Run `sudo nano ~/etc/hosts`<br>
    d.
 Add `kalidescopegear.com <ip-address>` to the file.<br>
    e.
 Save it and search for `kalidescopegear.com` in web browser.<br>